made-line/rideshare/README.md

 Update the `TripDispatcher` class as follows:

 - In the constructor, call `Driver.load_all` and save the result in an instance variable
-- Update the `connect_trips` method to connect the driver as well as the passenger
+- Update the `Trip#connect` method to connect the driver as well as the passenger (you'll want to create add trip on driver first - see below)
 - Add a `find_driver` method that looks up a driver by ID

 #### Driver methods